mirrorz-org/mirrorz-302/README.md

 # 302-go: Nearest

-In 302-go, users are redirected to a mirror site based on its IP, ASN, etc. Detailed concern is discussed below
+In 302-go, users are redirected to a mirror site based on their IP, ISP, geolocation etc. Detailed concern is discussed below.

 ## design concern

 * user
   - AS: Interconnect within one AS is usually better than across AS
-  - IP: From the perspective of CERNET/CERNET2 and universities, mirror site can fine-tune based on IP range
+  - IP: From the perspective of CERNET/CERNET2 and universities, mirror sites can fine-tune based on IP range
-  - GEO: As this project is limited to .edu.cn mirror sites, geographically nearest not necessarily implies nearest in network.
-Hence this project does not take GEO into concern currently.
-Also GeoIP data is hard to acquire and maintain, this feature may be added in the future.
+  - GEO: As this project is limited to .edu.cn mirror sites, geographical proximity does not necessarily imply fast network connection.
-  - advanced users may manually assign a preference list, e.g. `tuna-ustccampus.mirrors.edu.cn`
+  - advanced users may manually specify a preference list, e.g. `tuna-ustccampus.mirrors.edu.cn`
 * mirror site
   - endpoint: multiple upstreams (CERNET, CMNET, etc), ipv4/ipv6 only endpoint, and default endpoint
   - range: users inside this range should better be redirected to this mirror site